Julia Stilman-Lasansky

-Ada Julia Stilman-Lasansky (February 3, 1935 - March 29, 2007) was an Argentinian composer who moved to the United States in 1964.
+Ada Julia Stilman-Lasansky (February 3, 1935 – March 29, 2007) was an Argentine composer who moved to the United States in 1964.

 Stilman-Lasansky was born in Buenos Aires, where she studied piano with Roberto Castro and composition with Gilardo Gilardi.
 After moving to the United States, she earned a M.M. and D.M.A. at the University of Maryland, then pursued further studies at Yale University.
 Stilman-Lasansky’s teachers included Leon Kirchner, Lawrence Moss, Krysztof Penderecki, and Morton Subotnick.

 Stilman-Lasansky received a Phi Kappa Phi award in 1972 and a grant from the National Endowment for the Arts (NEA) in 1974.
 The NEA commissioned her Cantata No. 4.
 Stilman-Lasansky was a member of the American Society of University Composers.
 She lived in Maryland for many years, and died in Paris in 2007.